marvin1309/bitnexus-wiki/Defaults/Authentication/User-SSH-Keys.md

 ### 2. **Generate an SSH Key**

 SSH keys provide a more secure way to log in to an SSH session compared to using passwords.
 To generate an SSH key, use the following command:

+Execute this Command on your Client.
+Use a Linux Distro with Windows-WSL ( tutorial soon )

 ```bash